 In 1987, Joseph and Genevieve Roche founded and built Roche Winery.
 With an initial production of only 2,000 cases of Chardonnay and Pinot Noir, they grew the brand to offer several additional varieties including Merlot, Syrah, Cabernet, Zinfandel, Muscat Canelli and Gewürztraminer.
 It was never their intention to mass-distribute their wines, rather, they chose to sell their family’s wines directly to their customers.
 Joseph and Genevieve loved to entertain and hosted thousands of Roche customers over the years at winery events to thank them for their loyalty to Roche Winery.

 This tradition continues today, 30 years later, as the second generation of the Roche family has assumed ownership and manages the day-to-day winery operations.
 Following in the footsteps of Genevieve and Joseph, the family and staff take pride in offering a uniquely genuine, welcoming and unpretentious experience for all who visit the Roche tasting room.
-Roche Winery continues to grow under the direction of Joseph and Genevieve’s son, Brendan Roche, as their new Sonoma Valley Winery is set to open to the public in Spring of 2018, and their production now exceeds 18,000 cases per year.
+Roche Winery continues to grow under the direction of Joseph and Genevieve’s son, Brendan Roche, as their new Sonoma Valley Winery is set to open to the public in Summer of 2019, and their production now exceeds 18,000 cases per year.

 Genevieve Marie Donlon Roche, M.D.